Kernel-Elastic Autoencoder for Molecular Design: Methods

 One pass resembles an AE-like behavior without noise, while the other pass resembles a VAE-like behavior with added noise to the latent vector before decoding.
+The reconstructions are both penalized by $\mathcal{L}_{WCEL}$.
 The parameter $\lambda$ controls the shape of the latent vector distribution and the relative weights between the MMD term and the cross-entropy loss.
 The parameter $\delta$ controls the relative weights between the AE and VAE objectives.